nbragin4/cookiecutter/docs/advanced/nested_config_files.rst

 Nested configuration files
 ----------------------------------------------

-If you wish to create a hierarchy of templates and use cookiecutter to choose among them, you need just to specify the key ``template`` in the main configuration file to reach the other ones.
+If you wish to create a hierarchy of templates and use scaffoldrom to choose among them, you need just to specify the key ``template`` in the main configuration file to reach the other ones.